Class III Rapids Explained: Safety, Age Requirements & What to Expect

 When it comes to whitewater rafting, what you wear on the river raft can be a major determinant of whether you're going to be physically comfortable throughout your trip.
 Before hitting the river, be sure you have the right clothes for whitewater rafting.
 When you plan your adventure with Kodi Rafting, rest assured that the top-quality and most appropriate whitewater apparel will be available to you.
 If you have any concerns or questions about whitewater rafting in Colorado, call us today at 8777477238.

-The Beautiful Scenic Byway from Breckenridge to Buena Vista
+Scenic Drive from Breckenridge to Buena Vista: Colorado's Hidden Gem

 We recognize that many of our guests who choose not to stay in Buena Vista, stay in Summit County instead, and we totally understand the appeal!
 Summit County, including Breckenridge, Frisco, Dillon, Silverthorne, Copper Mountain, and Keystone, has some amazing mountains to explore, endless fun activities, and it’s only about 60 miles from Buena Vista.
 In fact, about 60% of Kodi’s whitewater rafting guests stay in Summit County.
 It’s pretty easy to get from Breckenridge to Buena Vista and depending on if you’d like to take the more scenic route or not, you have a couple of options of how you can get to BV.